Skip to main content

 Engaged to Love

-" Only in Pak Fera and occasions and when you will have children.
+" Only in Pak Fera and on occasions, and when you have children.
 That's the rule of the Royal Family, you cannot come here when you want. "

 " I know, Jaivanta, I will not worry about her because I know you will be there."